Go to content

 How does light work?

-Light is a stream of photons emitted by a source such as the sun, a bulb, or an LED chip.
+Light is a stream of photons emitted by a source such as; the sun, a bulb or an LED chip.
 Regardless of the source, these photons are always of the same nature, characterized by their energies and wavelengths, which are directly related.
 Therefore, photons are classified based on their wavelengths, which determine their colors.
-Wavelengths are measured in nanometers (nm), their unit of measurement, for the rest of this article.
+Wavelengths are measured in nanometers (nm), their unit of measurement for the rest of this article.
 In this classification, ultraviolets (UV) have the shortest wavelengths, ranging from 200 to 400 nm, while infrareds (IR) have the longest wavelengths, from 800 to 1500 nm.
-Between UV and IR lies the visible spectrum for the human eye, between 400 and 700 nm.
-As mentioned earlier, each wavelength corresponds to a color: Blue from 400 to 500 nm, Green from 500 to 600 nm, and Red from 600 to 700 nm.
+Between 400 and 700 nm, between UV and IR, lies the visible spectrum for the human eye.
+As mentioned earlier, each wavelength corresponds to a color: blue light from 400 to 500 nm, green light from 500 to 600 nm, and red light from 600 to 700 nm.
 All known color variations stem from these three primary colors of the visible spectrum.

 Figure 1: The spectrum of visible light (Source: Wikipedia)